InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 ## Keeping The Community Healthy

+- TCs must strike a healthy balance between effort spent on ensuring product quality and growing a healthy community.
 - defining/enacting a code of conduct
 - set an example for community members in terms of conduct and especially communication